 We never did see any meteors.
-Well, actually Linda claims she saw one, but it was 4:30AM.
-We ended up sitting and chatting for a half hour, and I’m not sure any of us paid much attention to be honest.
-A half hour was about all I could take of the cold without moving though, so I finally said my goodbyes and grabbed my pack.
+Well, Linda claims she saw one.
+We ended up sitting and chatting for a half-hour, and I’m not sure any of us paid much attention, to be honest.
+A half-hour was about all I could take of the cold without moving, so I said my goodbyes and grabbed my pack.
 I had packed up my camp before breakfast and was ready to go.

 Hiking Before First Light